-Item 2.Unregistered Sales of Equity Securities and Use of Proceeds.
+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds from Registered Offerings

 Simultaneously with the closing of the Initial Public Offering, the Company consummated the Private Placement of 8,216,330 Private Placement Warrants at a price of \$1.50 per Private Placement Warrant to the Sponsor, generating proceeds of approximately \$12.3 million.